cloudeight/style-guidelines/css/README.md

 - Have a space either side of breadcrumb delimiters
 - Close on a new line
 - Close with four (4) spaces, ninety two (92) equals signs, two (2) spaces, one (1) asterisk and one (1) forward slash
-    - Using the 100 character limit
+    - Using the 100 character wide column limit
 - Have one (1) empty line below

 **Example:**